Dianne Morales

 Dianne Morales is an American nonprofit executive and politician.
-She was an unsuccessful candidate in the 2021 New York City mayoral election.
+She was a candidate in the 2021 New York City Democratic mayoral primary.

 Early life and education

 Morales is Afro-Latina; her parents are from Puerto Rico.
 She was born and raised in Bedford-Stuyvesant in Brooklyn, growing up on DeKalb Avenue, and graduated from Stuyvesant High School in Manhattan in New York City.

 Morales then went on to attend Stony Brook University and earned a Master of Social Administration from the Harvard Graduate School of Education, and a Master of Education Administration from Columbia University.

 Career

 While working at the New York City Department of Education, Morales helped open the Office of Youth Development and School-Community Services under Chancellor Joel Klein, and served as its Chief of Operations from 2002 to 2004.
 From 2004 to 2005, she served as a director of The Teaching Commission, a national task force that focuses on improving teaching quality in American schools.
 Morales was a founding member of Jumpstart, a national early childhood nonprofit organization.
 From 2005 to 2009, she served as executive director of The Door, a youth-development organization that serves over 11,000 young people every year.

 Since 2010 Morales had been the executive director and CEO of Phipps Neighborhoods in the South Bronx, a Bronx social services organization that fights poverty, until she stepped down to run for mayor in 2019.
 She serves on the board of the NYC Human Services Council and the Community Schools Advisory Board.

 In 2011, she founded the charter school Broome Street Academy.